What is an Explainer Video and How It Works?

 To find relevant hashtags for your industry, go to the “Discover” page and search various hashtags to see which ones have more views and are therefore more popular.
 Alternatively, you can analyze your competitors’ posts to see what hashtags they use most often.

 TikTok thrives on user interaction, and that’s precisely what sets the app apart from many others.
 Having your audience follow your content passively will not get you far on this platform.
 TikTokers are not interested in being neutral third-party observers of your brand.
-That’s boring!
+That’s not exciting!
 Try to get them involved in your content and allow them to become a part of your brand.

 It’s critical that your viewers feel connected to your business through active interaction.
 This creates a sense of community among your audience, turning them from passive observers to loyal customers.
 The secret to building a strong community is user-generated content (UGC).
 UGC is content created by your fans, and it can promote your brand faster than any marketing expert!